Skip to main content

 SYN 100 Course Information

-Note for Spring 2023: We will update this page regularly ahead of enrollment as additional course information becomes available.
-Please note the section letter/number of the course you are interested in so that you can enroll in the correct section.
+We will update this page regularly as additional course information becomes available.
+Please note the section number of the course you are interested in.

-Attendance of both the lecture and discussion sessions is required.
+• Attendance at both the lecture and collaboration sessions is required.

 Instructor: Jill Gladstein